bienesascha/ESPTonUINO32/README.md

 # [TonUINO-ESP32](http://discourse.voss.earth/t/esp32-port-inkl-webinterface/399)
-_[TonUINO V2.0](https://www.voss.earth/tonuino/) Code für ESP32 mit Erweiterungen, es gibt zu dem Projekt ebenfalls eine [Discourse Seite](http://discourse.voss.earth/)_
+_[TonUINO V2.0](https://www.voss.earth/tonuino/) Code for ESP32 with extensions, there is also [Discourse Seite](http://discourse.voss.earth/)_

-**Aktuell Umgesetzt:**
+**Currently implemented:**

-  - Webinterface zur Fernsteuerung
+  - Web interface for remote control
-    - Play, Pause, Start, Stop, Lautstärke
+    - Play, Pause, Start, Stop, Volume
-    - Equalizer einstellen
+    - Adjust equalizer
     - max.
-Lautstärke einstellen
+Adjust Volume
-    - Ausschalttimer
+    - Off timer
-    - Einschalttimer
+    - On timer

-  - Ambientlight mit WS2812 LED´s
+  - Ambientlight with WS2812 LEDss
-    - ändern der Farbe über Webinterface
+    - change the color via web interface

-  - Timer zum Ein- und Ausschalten
+  - Timer for switching on and off
-    - Sonnenauf- und Untergang simulation für Einschalttimer
+    - Sunrise and sunset simulation for switch-on timer
-    - MP3-Wiedergabe beim Ein- / Ausschalten
+    - MP3 playback when switching on / off

-  - AP-Modus um WLAN konfigurieren zu können ohne dies (SSID, PW) im Code fest zu verankern
+  - AP mode to configure WLAN without anchoring this (SSID, PW) in the code
-    - Sprachansage bei Fehler mit der Verbindung
+    - Voice message if there is an error with the connection

-  - Begrüßung beim Einschalten
+  - Welcome at startup

-  - Kopfhörererkennung
+  - Headphone detection
-    - reduziert die Lautstärke wenn Kopfhörer gesteckt
+    - reduces the volume when headphones plugged
-    - begrenz die Lautstärke wenn Kopfhörer gesteckt
+    - Limit the volume when headphones are plugged
-    - schaltet auf vorherige Lautstärke zurück wenn Kopfhörer nicht mehr gesteckt
+    - switches to previous volume when headphones are no longer plugged in

   - Sprachmenü und Struktur auf Tag erweitert um Ambilight Farbe zu speichern

-  - Funktion der Hoch- Runter- Tasten geändert
+  - Function of the up-down keys changed
-    - kurzes Drücken = Lautstärke +/-
+    - short press = Volume +/-
-    - langes Drücken = Lied +/-
+    - long press = Track +/-

  **Layout**

  ![fritzing Layout](https://raw.githubusercontent.com/lrep/TonUINO-ESP32/master/Fritzing/Layout_schema.png)

- **Noch offen und geplant:**
+ **Still open and planned:**

-  - Speichern der Einstellungen im EEPROM / Flash
+  - Saving the settings in EEPROM / Flash
-  - Tags verwalten
+  - Manage tags